Course Structures and Assessments

 Narrative comments should include general comments on student performance as well as specialty specific comments to include in the MSPE.

 Grade Breakdown and Assessments

-All Application Phase courses, with the exception of the Intensive Integration Course, use the following grade breakdown:
+All Application Phase courses, with the exception of the Social and Health Systems 4 Course, use the following guidelines to establish grade breakdowns:

-*Any student who scores 2.5 SD below the mean on any of the key assessments, indicated above with asterisk, or who demonstrates difficulty with professionalism will be reviewed by the Course Committee for remediation or possible failure.
+*Any student who scores more than 2.0 SD below the mean on any of the key assessments, indicated above with asterisk, or who demonstrates difficulty with professionalism will be reviewed by the Course Committee for remediation or possible failure.